-Be More is a weekly podcast focused on enabling everyone to thrive in the new world of work.
-Hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
 This week we’re joined by Enrique Rubio, Founder & CEO at Hacking HR, who shares the importance of reskilling and upskilling of team members, what he sees to be the future of HR and his definition of a trailblazer.

 As we stand on the verge of a new technological era, it is becoming increasingly challenging to stay relevant in the corporate environment.
 Technology advances each day, and AI is about to integrate into every aspect of our lives.